learn-co-curriculum/css-selectors/README.md

 ## Overview

-In this lesson we will do a quick review of CSS selectors from the video lecture in the prior lesson.
+In this lesson we will do a quick review of CSS selectors.

 ## What's Covered in This Lesson